 Visual Thinking for Human-Centred Design

 Unlock your creativity, communicate with impact and enhance the capability in your design practice.
-Created for researchers, designers and facilitators.
+Created for researchers, designers and lifelong learners.

 Visual Thinking for Human-Centred Design is a 21-day online learning experience designed around practical applications, daily practice and social learning.

 Become proficient at communicating and synthesising ideas visually

 Learn the fundamentals of sketching and practical ways to apply it to your work

 Apply the skills to a work-related project and receive feedback from your course peers